24 Jul Parma and the Italian Food Valley: A Journey to Heaven for Gourmets

 Parma, the heart of the Italian Food Valley.

-Elegant houses, stunning landmarks (must-see include the octagonal baptistry, the Pilotta Palace, the Farnese theater among others) and excellent restaurants make Parma a lovely destination mixing relax, culture and fantastic food.
+Elegant houses, stunning landmarks (Parma must-see include the octagonal baptistry, the Pilotta Palace, the Farnese theater among others) and excellent restaurants make Parma a lovely destination where you can combine relax, culture, and fabulous food.

-I like roaming in the pretty streets, sitting at a café and watching the many locals riding bicycles, elderly meeting for a chat, kids joyfully playing in the squares.
+I like roaming in the pretty streets, sitting at a café watching the many locals riding bicycles, elderly meeting for a chat, kids joyfully playing in the squares.
 When I visit Parma (and, generally, Emilia-Romagna) I crave to eat the delicious home-made pasta, wonderful Parma ham and other specialties.
 And whenever I get the chance, I go and discover more of the Food Valley and its outstanding products.

-Getting there: Regular trains connect Milan and Bologna to Parma (1h10-1h35 from Milan, 1h-1h10 from Bologna).
-Milan and Bologna are also the nearest airports.
+How to get to Parma: Regular trains connect Milan and Bologna to Parma (1h10-1h35 from Milan, 1h-1h10 from Bologna).
+Milan and Bologna are the nearest airports.
 You can find good airfares and discounts on CheapOair.

 Discovering the Food Valley: It’s possible to visit several producers on your own, but it’s a little complicated since you’ll need to hire a car and book very early.
 Therefore, the best option especially if you have limited time, is to take an organized tour.